24/7 Admissions, Call For Help Now:

 Heroin addiction treatment is typically split into three phases – detox, rehab, and aftercare.
 We’ve described each of these phases below.

-Every heroin user’s recovery journey begins with detox.
-This is when the body begins adjusting to functioning without receiving regular doses of heroin.
+Every heroin user’s recovery journey begins with a medically supervised heroin detox.
+Detox is a critical part of the detox program during the early stages of recovery when the body begins adjusting to functioning without receiving regular doses of heroin or other drugs.

 Detox is when cravings and withdrawal symptoms are usually at their worst.
 This can make it challenging to get through detox without relapsing.
-It’s one of the main reasons why you’re typically better off completing detox at a professional facility.
+It’s one of the main reasons why you’re typically better off completing detox at a professional facility with healthcare professionals for withdrawal management to avoid relapse.

 When you detox in a full-service medical center, you won’t be able to give in to urges and relapse.
-You will also be under constant supervision to ensure that if you encounter any potentially serious withdrawal symptoms, they can be addressed by a doctor or nurse right away.
+You will also be under constant supervision to ensure that if you encounter any potentially serious withdrawal symptoms of heroin or life threatening side effects, they can be addressed by a doctor or nurse right away.

 Once you complete detox, you’ll go directly into rehab.
 This is the core of your treatment when you’ll gain the skills and knowledge that you need to lay the foundation for a successful lifelong recovery.

-During rehab, you’ll work individually with a therapist who can help you develop healthier coping skills and understand your addiction problem on a deeper level.
+During rehab, you’ll get individualized care, working with a therapist who can help you develop healthier coping skills and understand your addiction problem on a deeper level.
+Undergoing personalized treatment programs is important for addressing the psychological symptoms and emotional support needed during this recovery process.

-You’ll also get to participate in group therapy sessions and holistic healing treatments like nature walks and outdoor therapy.
+You’ll also get to participate in group therapy sessions, family therapy, and holistic healing treatments like nature walks and outdoor therapy.
 All of these forms of care combine to provide you with the comprehensive guidance and support that you need to turn the page on your addiction.

 The end of rehab isn’t the end of your recovery journey.
 You will still need an aftercare program that can support you as you transition your recovery out into the real world.